 The Defense Budget and Strategic Guidance

-When it comes to the defense budget, how much we spend does not automatically determine the posture or capacity of the U.S. military.
+When it comes to the defense budget, how much we spend does not automatically determine the U.S. military’s posture or capacity.
 As a matter of fact, simply looking at how much is allocated to defense does not tell us much about the capacity, modernity, or readiness of the forces.
 Proper funding is a necessary condition for a capable, modern, and ready force, but it is not sufficient by itself.
 It is possible that a larger defense budget could be associated with less military capability if the money were allocated inappropriately or spent wastefully.
-That said, however, the budget does reflect the importance assigned to defending the nation and its interests in prioritizing federal spending.
+Nevertheless, the budget does reflect the importance assigned to defending the nation and its interests in prioritizing federal spending.

 Absent a significant threat to the country’s survival, the U.S. government will always balance spending on defense against spending in all of the other areas of government activity that are deemed necessary or desirable.
 Ideally, defense requirements are determined by identifying national interests that might need to be protected with military power; assessing the nature of threats to those interests, what would be needed to defeat those threats, and the costs associated with that capability; and then determining what the country can afford or is willing to spend.
 Any difference between assessed requirements and affordable levels of spending on defense would constitute a risk to U.S. security interests.